Employee guide to redundancy part 1 – how redundancy works

 Most formal redundancy procedures will include:

 - Measures the employer will take to maintain employees’ job security

 - Details of consultation periods and who will be involved in consultations

 - Details of the selection criteria for redundancy

-- Measures the employer will take to minimise compulsory redundancies, such as recruitment freezes, voluntary redundancies and voluntary early retirement
+- Measures the employer will take to minimise compulsory redundancies, such as recruitment freezes, letting go of temporary or agency workers, limiting or stopping overtime, voluntary redundancies and voluntary early retirement

 - Details of redundancy pay and any benefits

 - Information on potentially moving employees into other roles and any relocation opportunities